Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 This category includes interest costs incurred by the University for the acquisition of long-lived assets.
 These costs are allocated to the appropriate indirect cost pool and major function based on specific benefit.

 7.1.4.
-Interest-New Mexico
+Interest--New Mexico

-This category includes interest costs paid by the state of New Mexico on behalf of the University.
+This category includes interest costs paid by the State of New Mexico on behalf of the University.
 These costs are allocated to the appropriate indirect cost pool and major function based on specific benefit.

-Library costs include the cost of operating University library systems, which includes the cost of books and library materials.
+This category includes the cost of operating University library systems, which includes the cost of books and library materials.
 These costs are allocated to the appropriate indirect cost pool and major function based on primary categories of users.

 7.2.
 Administrative Component